-- Conduct an appropriate site and soil evaluation on the property.
-The assessments are to be in accordance with AS/NZS 1547: On-site domestic wastewater management or other suitable equivalent technical standards - 8.
-Calculate the size of the effluent land application area required.
+- 4. Nominate the type of OSSM system that can treat the maximum quantity and quality of wastewater generated and achieve the effluent standard required. - 5.
+Provide documentation to support that the nominated OSSM system can treat the wastewater strength and volumes generated and achieve the effluent quality standard required, for example include any state government (or equivalent) certificate of accreditation, standards and/or water marks for manufactured components.
+Design certification is required from a Wastewater Consultant or registered Professional Engineer.
+The applicant/owner may be required to conduct an in-situ effluent quality validation and verification accreditation monitoring program (for example, refer to Part 7 of NSW Guidelines for Management of Private Recycled Water Schemes, for guidance on this process). - 6.
+Conduct an appropriate site and soil evaluation on the property.
+The assessments are to be in accordance with AS/NZS 1547: On-site domestic wastewater management or other suitable equivalent technical standards. - 7.
+Calculate the size of the land application area required.
 Include water and nutrient balance model/spreadsheet/calculations and select the most limiting sized area (for example, largest area).
 Detail how the effluent is to be applied evenly to the land.
-Provide irrigation design and pump calculations, details of flush points and nominate all effluent irrigation areas and reserve areas if applicable. - 9.
-Site plan indicating the location of all OSSM system and effluent land application facilities and setback distances from site features - 10.
+Provide irrigation design and pump calculations, details of flush points and nominate all effluent irrigation areas and reserve areas if applicable. - Note: the Byron Shire Council model should not be used for commercial applications. - Site plan to scale indicating the location of all OSSM systems and land application areas and setback distances from site features. - 9.
 Include any other documentation.
-For example, photos, reports, previous approvals, technical documents that will support your application - 11.
+For example, photos, reports, previous approvals, technical documents that will support your application. - 10.
 Operation and maintenance management plan is to be developed.
 Provide an OSSM treatment train process flow chart and nominate all critical control points in the process that will need to be monitored.
-Include details on: - What is to be monitored - How it is to be monitored - When is it to be monitored - Who is to monitor - 12.
+Include details on: - a.
+What is to be monitored? - b.
+How it is to be monitored? - c.
+When is it to be monitored? - d.
+Who is to monitor? - 11.
 Include education information that details how the OSSM system works, what to do, what not to do and a training awareness program.
 Provide details of an education program that includes responsibilities for the owners, staff and general public.
-A maintenance plan is needed that will include information on trouble shooting what to do if something goes wrong with the OSSM system, and emergency procedures and contacts etc - 13.
-Detail how often the OSSM system will need to be serviced, include a copy of the standard service report check list, state the qualifications of the service person and the time intervals to send service reports to Council.
+A maintenance plan is needed that will include information on trouble shooting what to do if something goes wrong with the OSSM system, and emergency procedures and contacts etc.

+12. Detail how often the OSSM system will need to be serviced, include a copy of the standard service report check list, state the qualifications of the service person and the time intervals to send service reports to Council.
 For Commercial scale systems quarterly sampling and reporting is required.